What should I wear for my appointment?

 How long will my appointment take?

 Your first standard assessment appointment will be 40 minutes long, and you may need extra time to do exercises in our gym.
 Your standard follow-up appointments will be 20 minutes long, plus any time for exercises.
 You have the option of booking 40 minute follow-up appointments if your physiotherapist recommends longer follow-up treatments.

 Will I have paperwork to fill out?

 I have an ICBC claim.
 How does that work?

-If you’ve been in a car accident and you have filed a claim with ICBC, they will give you a claim number.
+If you’ve had a motor vehicle accident (MVA) and you have filed a claim with ICBC, they will give you a claim number.
 You’ll need your claim number when you come to see us.

 I've been injured on the job and my doctor says I need physiotherapy.
 Do you accept WorkSafeBC clients?